funnymania/hirable/README.md

 `npm i`
 `node app.js`

-Every 3 minutes, the site(s) are scraped, and you are alerted that your time has come!
+Every 30-60 seconds, the site(s) are scraped, and you are alerted that your time has come!

 You can find the results in relevant subFolders for each listing successfully scraped.

-Place your email in 'userEmail.txt' if you would like to be informed via email, too.
+Place only your email in 'userEmail.txt' if you would like to be informed via email, too.

 Amuse your friends with your new, shiny offer!